After Sinus Surgery

 - Try not to sneeze; it will cause undesired sinus pressure.
 If you must sneeze, keep your mouth open.

-- Do not rinse vigorously for several days. gentle salt water swishes may be used.
+- Do not rinse vigorously for several days.
+Gentle salt water swishes may be used.

 Please keep our office advised of any changes in your condition, especially if drainage or pain increases.
 It is important that you keep all future appointments until this situation has resolved.
 On occasion, additional surgery may be required.
+If you have any questions or concerns, please to not hesitate to contact us.